alelebe/coffee-bot/README.md

 Unless your application was already created (see next section), please follow the steps to create new app on Heroku:
     https://devcenter.heroku.com/articles/creating-apps

-### Link your working Git folder with your Heroku app
+### Link your working folder with your Heroku app
 ```
-    $ heroku git:remote -a fx-coffee-bot
-    set git remote heroku to https://git.heroku.com/fx-coffee-bot.git
+    $ heroku git:remote -a fx-coffee-bot	*set git remote heroku to https://git.heroku.com/fx-coffee-bot.git*
     $ heroku info
 ```
 Basically, remote Heroku app must be configured as remote git repo.
 Therefore, an alternative and straighforward way to do that is: